I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 Under each of these personality traits, there are 30 faults or virtues listed to choose from (150 total faults and 150 total virtues).
 For each personality trait, you will be asked to select 2-10 faults/virtues.
 After you select your faults/virtues, you will have a list of 10-50 faults/virtues.
 Then you will be asked to narrow these down to 6-9 faults/virtues and prioritize them.

 For each fault/virtue, you get to write for 10 minutes.
 For example, in the faults program, if you choose 6 faults you write for 60 minutes.
 You may choose to write about more than 9 faults but know that you will write for 10 minutes for each fault.
-Same applies to the virtues program.
+The same applies to the virtues program.

 For each fault, you will be asked to describe how this fault has impacted you negatively, in the past; what you might have done differently; and what you could do now and in the future to rectify or eliminate this fault.